The Arts Desk: Reception

 Upon its launch, The Telegraph deemed it as one of the best culture websites on the internet.
-In 2012, it won an Online Media Award as the best specialist journalism site, jointly with the website for The Economist.
-Prospect magazine described it as "Britain’s first professional arts critics website".
+BBC Radio 5 Live described it as an "essential site of 2009".
+The website's technical exploitation of the Joomla!
+K2 extension in its first phase was hailed by JoomlaWorks founder and lead developer Fotis Evangelou as world-leading.
+In 2012, it won The Drum Online Media Award as the year's best specialist journalism site, jointly with the website for The Economist.